MatteoGuardamagna/Hybrid_drive/README.md

 ## Scientific aproach

 Many brain areas, including the cortex and the hippocampus, are organized in local circuits and laminar structure, with information processing within and across layers.
 Simultaneously measuring neural activity across these two dimensions, while an animal is freely interacting with its environment, remains a key challenge in modern neuroscience.
-We aim to tackle this challenge with the Hybrid drive, combining in a single device the flexibility of tetrode arrays with the spatial coverage of silicon probes.
+We aim to tackle this challenge with the Hybrid Drive, combining in a single device the flexibility of tetrode arrays with the spatial coverage of silicon probes.
 This microdrive enables novel insights on how the input balance from different layers influences the spiking activity of large neural populations, in freely moving mice.

 <p align="center">